-Cunningham Children’s Home in Urbana marked the beginning of construction on its newest facility, the Education and Recreation Center (ERC), with a groundbreaking ceremony on Sunday, August 20.
+With great excitement, we marked the beginning of construction on our newest facility, the Education and Recreation Center (ERC), with a groundbreaking ceremony on Sunday, August 20.

 “This is definitely a day to celebrate,” Cunningham President and CEO Marlin Livingston said.
 “On this site, in a little over a year, we will open the doors on a brand new facility that will positively impact the lives of our kids and also the way our staff are able to work.
 We have amazing administrators, teachers, and school staff who work diligently to meet the needs of our students.
 We have specialists who offer art, music, and recreational therapy in order to impact the well being of our kids while teaching them important life skills.
 We have kitchen staff that organizes every meal with the goal of making them nutritious and delicious for each kid.
 All of these people will be under one roof; working together to make sure that every child thrives.”

 More than 180 people, including Urbana Mayor Diane Marlin, Cunningham Board and committee members, United Methodist Women from across Illinois, and leaders from surrounding communities, attended to celebrate a project that the agency has been envisioning since the development of its Master Plan in 2001.

 The 50,000 square foot facility will be located on the Cunningham campus at the corner of Cunningham Avenue and Country Club Road.
 It will include a Residential School, Day School, Recreation facility, gymnasium, kitchen, and cafeteria.